bevkoski/react-native-android-wear-demo/README.md

 };
 ```

-The native module overrides the `onMessageReceived` method and when an message with `/increase_phone_counter` path is received, it emits an `increaseCounter` event to the JavaScript thread.
+The native module overrides the `onMessageReceived` method and when a message with an `/increase_phone_counter` path is received, it emits an `increaseCounter` event to the JavaScript thread.

 ```java
 @Override